Morningstar Names Best 529 College-Savings Plans for 2012

 In 2011, the Morningstar Analyst Rating for 529 plans employed the same methodology, but the overall rating was expressed as Top, Above Average, Average, Below Average, and Bottom.

-Laura Pavlenko Lutton does not own shares in any of the securities mentioned above.
+Laura Pavlenko Lutton does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.